Written by Mr M. Imran Zia BSc MBBS MRCS FRCEM PgDip (Med Ed)

 Medicines (What, Where and from Whom)

 However despite the best of preparations the vast majority of pilgrims will at some stage need to visit a pharmacy, at least once during their Hajj trip.
-These are dotted around everywhere and will give out medication, in most instances, without the need for a prescription.
-However it should be noted that some common UK available medications are not available there.
-I will list a few below
+These are dotted around everywhere and will have many over the counter medicines but similar to the UK a prescription is now required for antibiotics and many drugs.
+The days of being able to purchase antibiotics and many drugs without prescription is no longer the case.
+It should also be noted that some commonly UK found medications are not available in KSA.
+I will list a few below:

 - Piriton – used for allergies and hay fever